Abstracts

 SOLID Design Patterns for Mere Mortals

 Software design patterns have been around long before the MVC Framework gained momentum.
-In this session we will start with a review of Robert C. Martin's (Uncle Bob) SOLID macronym.
-After building the proper foundation, I will show you several design patterns, their C# implementation, and when and how they should be used in modern software development.
+In this session, we will start with a review of Robert C. Martin's (Uncle Bob) SOLID macronym.
+After building the proper foundation, we cover several design patterns, their C# implementation, and when and how they should be used in modern software development.

 10 Software Design Patterns for Everyday Life

-In this session, I show 10 software design patterns, their C# implementation, and discuss they should be used in modern software development.
+Software design patterns have been around long before the MVC Framework gained momentum.
+In this session, we cover 10 software design patterns and their C# implementation, and discuss how they should be used in modern software development.

 Web Development